I stand in silence, listening to the moving leaves above me. A shower of plum blossom petals dance in the early morning breeze.

 I stand in silence, listening… my hand resting on my simple wooden cane.
 The shower of plum blossoms stirs, ever so gently.

 The first blade stops as it meets my drawn katana, my wakisashi swiftly slices thru something warm and soft.

-I let the rage burn brightly, turning to ashes.
-Beyond it I only find the crystal clarity of my four remaining senses.
+I let the rage burn brightly, turning into ashes.
+Beyond it I find crystal clarity of my four remaining senses.
 Two blades meet above my head as my katana draws a circle near the ground, cleanly slicing thru four sticks of flesh and bone.

 I feel the air being swiftly cut and step aside, almost too late.
-A thin line of fire burns in my cheek.
+A thin line of fire burn burnt into my cheek.
 This one’s good.

 I stand in silence, listening… He knows how to breathe in rhythm with the breeze.
 He cloaks his footsteps under the bubbling of the nearby stream.
 He moves slowly, with the wind.

 I lower my blade, and become motionless.
 The plum blossoms dance gently all around me.
 I stop fighting… I stop moving… I stop feeling.
 I become a single plum-tree, firmly planted on the middle of the road.

 A quiet thump… I stop breathing.

 A second, slightly louder, thump… I stop thinking.

 A soft and rhythmic beating of a distant drum, slowly getting louder.
 I stop being.